Connect with us

 What HDMI ARC/eARC Does

-Ordinarily, if you have an external source such as DVD/Blu-ray/UHD Blu-ray player, game console, or streaming device into an AV receiver, the receiver will send the video to the TV and decode and/or process the audio and send it to your home theater speakers.
+Before ARC/eARC, if you had an external source such as DVD/Blu-ray/UHD Blu-ray player, game console, or streaming device connected into an AV receiver, the receiver would send the video to the TV and decode and/or process the audio and send it to your home theater speakers.
+But you had no way of connecting audio from the TV itself (streaming apps or tuner) back to the receiver or soundbar without using a separate analog or digital audio cable.
+So audio quality was limited, connections were messy and selecting the right source on both devices could be complicated.

 HDMI-ARC/eARC in Action

-What HDMI ARC/eARC does is eliminate the need for making an extra audio-only analog or digital optical cable connection between a TV and external audio system by using the same HDMI video connection you have already made between the TV and audio system to also pass audio from the TV to the audio system using the HDMI cable.
+What HDMI ARC/eARC does is eliminate the need for making an extra audio-only analog or digital optical cable connection between a TV and external audio system by using the same HDMI video connection you have already made between the TV and received or soundbar to also pass audio from the TV to the audio system using that same HDMI cable.
 This results in one less cable connection you have to make between the TV and the rest of your system.
+It also allows you to pass high quality multi-channel audio in Dolby Digital, Dolby Atmos, DTS Digital or DTS:X format to your sound system via that single HDMI cable.

 How To Determine If You Can Use HDMI ARC/eARC